mrzool/bash-sensible/README.md

 ## Contributing

-Consider this as a work in progress where everything is open for discussion.
-Feel free to open an issue, submit a pull request, or let me know on [Twitter](https://twitter.com/mrzool_) if you think I've missed something important.
+Consider this as a work in progress where everything is open for discussion. **I'm looking for feedback!** Feel free to open an issue, submit a pull request, or let me know on [Twitter](https://twitter.com/mrzool_) if you think I've missed something important.
 Same goes for options you think should be removed.

 ## See also